norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 Unreliable components in systems are not exclusive to Generatve AI, or remotely new to the Software world.
 I once worked with an ecom platform that was being _slaughtered_ by Amazon over shipping timelines.
 The problem wasn't delivery times (most orders were delivered in 1-2 days), but the logistics of displaying delivery dates while relying on slow and unreliable vendor feeds.
 A cop-out would have been to slap an "Estimates are unreliable, and you may get your stuff whenever" disclamer on the page - but that was not the product experience we set out to deliver.
 Alternatively, the team could have spent months constructing a labyrinth of brittle branching logic across hundreds of vendors and warehouses.

-Instead, free two-day delivery was applied for all items  couldn't reliably calculate via API calls.
-Simple automated shipping covered the vast majority of these orders, and expedited shipping (which we paid for) took care of slow outliers that turned up during fulfillment.
+Instead, free two-day delivery was the default for any item without an available timeline.
+Simple automated shipping covered the vast majority of these orders, and expedited shipping took care of slow outliers that turned up during fulfillment.
 Clear, reliable delivery timelines had a dramatic impact on conversion that greatly outweighed the occasional cost of expedited shipping.
 We delivered the whole of the feature we promised, not a watered-down version plastered with escape hatches.

 As expectations for Generative Engineering become more grounded in consumer reality, the limitations of a product's parts will not excuse the failings of the sum.
 That means thinking outside the prompt and beyond your RAG strategy, doing a lot of hard Data Engineering, or Software Engineering, or Product Development - or all of the above - to move past the disclaimers and deliver what you promise.